CSA experience, week one delivery

 I’m not sure I know how to take care of a basil plant but it smells tasty.
 Not much produce this week but I imagine that changes as the season progresses.
 I bought local strawberries last week and they tasted quite good, but these are just outstanding.

-5 Responses to “CSA experience, week one delivery”
+5 replies on “CSA experience, week one delivery”

 impressive-looks delicious! for care of the basil plant, try watering it thoroughly then letting it dry out pretty good before watering it again. also make sure that the pot drains well. i do believe basil requires a good amount of direct sunlight.